CECADBioinformaticsCoreFacility/degSets/README.md

 ## TODO

+- [ ] BUG upset selection and highlighting not working clicking one sometimes selects another, venn selection works fine but subsets are not highlighted. (following change to distinct sets)

 - [ ] update on button press not immediately when p-value, LFC thresholds are changed
 - [ ] better solution to white/black font colour change in cell background colour
 - [ ] test coverage for other main functions in modsets functions